 On to the recipe.
 Enjoy, all!

-- ½ cup of cashews, lightly roasted in the microwave for 2 minutes.
+- ½ cup of cashews lightly roasted in the microwave

-- 1 chipotle chilli pepper with 1 tsp of the adobo sauce
+- 1 chipotle chilli pepper with 1 teaspoon of the adobo sauce

 - 6 basil leaves